flemingtonlab/SpliceV/docs/index.rst

 2) GTF file

+The program will sort and/or index BAM files if this wasn't done.

-For example, to plot the gene OAS2:
+The simplest way to plot, using the gene OAS2:

 ``$ SpliceV -b sample1.bam -gtf gencode.v29.basic.annotation.gtf -g OAS2``